- -€86.75

 - User registration at https://registre406.cnes.fr (France)

-OCEAN SIGNAL - PLB3 PERSONAL BEACON - FOR PRECISE LOCALIZATION
+OCEAN SIGNAL - PLB3 PERSONAL BEACON - FOR PRECISE LOCATION

-The PLB3 Ocean Signal features automatic identification system functionality (AIS), return link service (RLS) technology and near field communication (NFC) capabilities in a 406 MHz personal locator beacon.
-This enables the optimization of global and local rescue by dramatically improving access to the most effective rescue resources available.
+The PLB3 Ocean Signal is a locator beacon with the functionality of the automatic identification system (AIS), from return link service (RLS) and near-field communication capabilities (NFC) in a 406 MHz personal locator beacon.
+It then enables global and local rescue optimization by significantly improving access to the most effective rescue resources available.

-Wherever you are, the Ocean Signal PLB3 personal locator beacon will ensure that emergency and rescue services worldwide receive your distress call.
-In any case, the Ocean Signal PLB3 can be activated with just one hand, even in extreme emergency situations.
+Wherever you are, the Ocean Signal PLB3 personal beacon will ensure that rescue services worldwide receive your distress call.
+In any case, the Ocean Signal PLB3 can be activated with a single hand and locate you even in extreme distress and emergency situations.

-⚠️ Even though this PLB3 beacon is waterproof, it must be above water, pointing skywards with the antenna extended, to function properly.
-This personal Ocean Signal PLB3 beacon will not function if submerged in water.
+⚠️ Although this PLB3 beacon is waterproof, it must be above water, pointing skyward with the antenna extended, to function properly.
+This Ocean Signal PLB3 personal locator will not work if submerged in water.

 ![]() |